mukesh0x0/CyberAcademy/README.md

 # CyberAcademy

-CyberAcademy is an on online learning platform develped using Python/Django.
+CyberAcademy is an on online learning platform developed using Python/Django.

-And HTML/CSS/JavaScript is used for front-end designing.
+And for front-end designing HTML/CSS/JavaScript is used.

 ## Live Demo